35.118 Scrobipalpa ocellatella (Boyd, 1858)

 On 15th September 2020 a notable influx was reported in Bedfordshire and, to a lesser extent, in Huntingdonshire.
 Further records in 2021 in Suffolk and a few in Cambridgeshire indicated the possible establishment of inland breeding populations.

 Reports received during 2022 have now confirmed there was a significant eruption and expansion of range of this species across swathes of England and further afield.
 At present it is uncertain if this was fed by migration from the continent or solely suitable breeding conditions on sugar beet crops in south and south east England (or perhaps both).
 Certainly reports of larvae in considerable numbers at some sites were received.
 The Sugar Beet Industry sent out a warning to farmers to be on the look out for larval feeding and it was, apparently, a significant problem at some sites.
-The subsequent dispersal, during August and September, was rapid and over considerable distances with reports from as fr west as Devon in South-west England, Carmarthenshire and Powys in Wales, Lancashire in North-west England and East Lothian and Kincardineshire in Scotland.
+The subsequent dispersal, during August and September, was rapid and over considerable distances with reports from as far west as Devon in South-west England, Carmarthenshire and Powys in Wales, Lancashire in North-west England and, in Scotland, from East Lothian, Kincardineshire and in Shetland.
+The last involved two at light in Wiltrow, mainland Shetland on 18th July 2022.

-The Gelechiid Recording Scheme would welcome receiving reports of this species from areas not shown on the current distribution map, particualrly if from areas further north and west than currently shown.
+The Gelechiid Recording Scheme would welcome receiving reports of this species from areas not shown on the current distribution map.

 Provisional map